aneilbaboo/deepdialog-node-client/docs/flowscript.md

   }
 }
 ```
-The items key can be generated dynamically using a handler.
-See the Advanced Topics section.
+The `items` key can be generated dynamically using a handler.
+See the section in [Advanced Topics](#dynamically-generate-message-items) section.

 #### Action Objects

-Like items, the actions can be provided as an Array or Object, or dynamically generated using a handler.
+Like `items`, the `actions` can be provided as an Array or Object, or dynamically generated using a handler.
+If `actions` is an array, each object should have an `id` key.

 There are several types of action buttons: